home-assistant/home-assistant.io/source/_docs/organizing/labels.markdown

 2. To apply a label to a device, entity, or helper:
    - Go to **{% my integrations title="Settings > Devices & Services" %}** and open the respective tab.
    - Select the <img height="28px" src="/images/organizing/multiselect_icon.png" alt="Multiselect icon"/> button.
-   - From the list, select all the items to which you want to apply a label.
+   - From the list, select all the list entries to which you want to apply a label.
    - In the top right corner, select **Add label**.
 Then, select the labels from the list.

     ![Apply label](/images/organizing/labels_add_05.png)
 3. To apply a label to an automation, scene, or script:
    - Go to {% my automations title="**Settings** > **Automations & Scenes**" %} and open the respective tab.
    - Select the <img height="28px" src="/images/organizing/multiselect_icon.png" alt="Multiselect icon"/> button.
-   - From the list, select all the items to which you want to apply a label.
+   - From the list, select all the list entries to which you want to apply a label.
    - In the top right corner, select the three dots menu, then select **Add label**.
 Then, select the labels from the list.

 ## Deleting a label

 Follow these steps to delete a label.
-It will be removed from all the assets it was applied to.
+It will be removed from all the list entries it was applied to.
 If you used this label in automations or script as targets, you need to adjust those.

 1. Go to {% my labels title="**Settings** > **Areas, labels & zones**" %} and on top, select the **Labels** tab.